 Essential Fatty Acids

 The unsaturated fatty acids found in fish and grass-fed meat and eggs, as well as some plant oils, are essential to the proper functioning of brain and nervous system.
 Fish oils are being used extensively for mood and behavior disorders.
-Most everyone on the “Standard American Diet” has the same deficiencies and excesses of fatty acids.
-The Essential Fatty Acids Test is useful to evaluate the adequacy of EFA supplementation and dietary changes.
+Most everyone on the "Standard American Diet" has the same deficiencies and excesses of fatty acids.
+The Comprehensive Fatty Acids Test is useful to evaluate the adequacy of Essential Fatty Acid supplementation and dietary changes.

 Neurotransmitters & B-Vitamins